Timinator2000/Algorithm_X/03 - AlgorithmXSolver/02 - your solver.md

         super().__init__(requirements, actions)
 ```

 The last line might be a bit unfamiliar.
 When overriding a method, such as the constructor in this case, the goal is sometimes to simply add functionality to the existing functionality.
-There is actually a lot going on in the AlgorithmXSolver constructor and it all depends on having a list of requirements and a dictionary of actions that are needed to build the matrix.
-Once the requirements and actions are built, use `super()` to invoke the inherited AlgorithmXSolver constructor with the newly identified requirements and actions.
+There is actually a lot going on in the `AlgorithmXSolver` constructor and it all depends on having a list of requirements and a dictionary of actions that are needed to build the matrix.
+Once the requirements and actions are built, use `super()` to invoke the inherited `AlgorithmXSolver` constructor with the newly identified requirements and actions.

 # Build the Requirements

-Of course, the MrsKnuthPartISolver will need to know about Mrs. Knuth's availability and all the students that need to be scheduled.
+Of course, `MrsKnuthPartISolver` needs to know about Mrs. Knuth's availability and all the students that need to be scheduled.
 For now, I’m going to add parameters to the constructor, but I will leave the details of those parameters up to you.
 For this toy example, I’m going to ignore those parameters and I’m going to _hard code_ the actions and requirements.
 Obviously, this will not be sufficient for anything other than the first test case in the puzzle.

 ```python
 class MrsKnuthPartISolver(AlgorithmXSolver):